 Step One: Partnership—You know your child best, so please tell us what usually works to comfort and calm your child.

-Step Two: Positioning—We teach you how to hold or support your child so he or she feels secure or more in control of the situation.
+Step Two: Positioning—We teach you how to hold or support your child so they feel secure or more in control of the situation.

 Step Three: Numbing Options—When a child needs a blood draw or a medical treatment that could be painful, we use numbing creams to help reduce pain where possible.